The answers you need, conveniently from your couch.

 No. No member of Ember Design is currently a Licensed Architect.
 We call ourselves Residential Designers instead.

 Architectural licensing itself is very black-and-white, but the field of architectural design is broader than that.
 We strive for the highest architectural standards and to be genuinely expert design professionals.
-We expect you'll find our home design services better and more affordable than hiring a licensed architect.
+We expect you'll find our home design services more enjoyable and affordable than hiring a licensed architect for a residential design.

-We partner with and work alongside architects when necessary or convenient.
+We subcontract for and work alongside architects when necessary or convenient.

 Do we provide MEP drawings?